 I am currently retired after working as a social worker and social work supervisor for approximately 25 years.
 I enjoy travel and hiking.
 I am pleased to join the Jewish Gateways Steering Council and hope to make a meaningful contribution.

 Adrianne Bank, Chair Emeritus of Jewish Gateways Steering Council

 I grew up in New York City, going to an Orthodox synagogue on High Holidays, a Conservative synagogue for confirmation, and an Ethical Culture group for Israeli dancing.
 None of these quite satisfied my childhood quest for answers to “meaning of life” questions.
 In the 1980s, as part of my work in educational research for UCLA, I discovered that many Jewish adults and children had these same questions, which they felt were not being addressed by Jewish supplementary schools or synagogues.

 In 1999 I moved to Berkeley with my husband Mike to join our children, and here we formed a closely-knit diverse family: multi-generational, multi-ethnic, intermarried, gay and straight, adopted and biological.
-Soon after, I discovered Jewish Gateways’ High Holidays services.
+Soon after, I discovered Jewish Gateways’ High Holiday services.
 Finally I’d found what I was looking for, a group of people interested in exploring meaning-of-life questions with the 2000 years of Jewish wisdom as a resource.
-Together with Rabbi Bridget we expanded Jewish Gateways into a year round community that learns and connects and celebrates together.
-Recently, I have stepped down from my role as Steering Council chair, but I am continuing my involvement in Jewish Gateways through the Compassion and Justice Circle.
+Together with Rabbi Bridget we expanded Jewish Gateways into a year-round community that learns and connects and celebrates together.
+Though I stepped down from my role as Steering Council chair, I continue my involvement in Jewish Gateways through the Compassion and Justice Circle.